 - Office Accident Claims FAQs

-Some of the most common workplace accidents that happen in Great Britain can happen in an office environment.
+While you might think construction sites are one of the most dangerous workplaces, some of the most common workplace accidents that happen in Great Britain can happen in an office environment.
 For example, 29% of non-fatal workplace accidents reported under RIDDOR, were caused by a slip, trip, or fall on the same level accident.
+Tripping accidents are common office accidents.
 What’s more, handling, lifting and carrying activities caused 19% of workplace accidents.
 Therefore it is important that employers take the duty of care that they owe their employees seriously.

-If you were injured because of an office accident that was not your fault, you may be eligible to claim compensation.
+If you suffer injuries in an office accident that was not your fault, you may be eligible to claim compensation.
 In this guide to office accident claims, we will do the following:

 - Firstly, we will look at health and safety regulations that protect office workers in Great Britain.